umbraco/UmbracoDocs/15/umbraco-commerce/how-to-guides/add-item.md

 # Add item to Cart

 To add an item to the cart, configure Umbraco with a store and add the necessary properties for interaction.
-Learn more by following the [Getting started with Umbraco Commerce: The Backoffice tutorial](../tutorials/getting-started-with-commerce).
+Learn more by following the [Getting started with Umbraco Commerce: The Backoffice tutorial](../tutorials/getting-started-with-commerce.md).

 You will need the front end to be set up to allow an item to be added to the cart.
 This can be done by adding a button to the front end to call the Action to add the item to the cart.

 Create a new Document Type with the template.
 Call it **Product Page** with the following property aliases: `productTitle`, `productDescription`, `price`, `stock`.

-The following property editors are recommeded to be used for the above:
+The following property editors are recommended to be used for the above:

 * `productTitle`: TextString
 * `productDescription`: TextArea